Accessibility regulations: disproportionate burden assessment

 • automated accessibility monitoring software (Siteimprove), for which we already pay over £6,000 annually

-• internal guidance and support from the Digital Content Team (a specialist web content and user experience team)
+• internal guidance and support from the Content Design team (a specialist web content and user experience team)

-Our Digital Content Team (DCT) is leading the detailed check of suffolk.gov.uk and our digital transactions.
-However, the DCT is a small team, and the scale of co-ordinating the auditing and fixing of our main website and transactions leading up to 23 September 2020 - in addition to their other essential functions - means they lack the capacity to carry out a detailed audit of our other sites.
+Our Content Design team (CDT) is leading the detailed check of suffolk.gov.uk and our digital transactions.
+However, the CDT is a small team, and the scale of co-ordinating the auditing and fixing of our main website and transactions leading up to 23 September 2020 - in addition to their other essential functions - means they lack the capacity to carry out a detailed audit of our other sites.

 The estimated costs and benefits for our organisation: in relation to the estimated benefits for persons with disabilities taking into account the low level of usage for most documents